 It is designed for three main tasks:

 SAM can solve many problems.
-When nobody really knows any more how your legacy system is connected SAM can provide a map of which machines are talking to which others.
-During a acquisition, merger, or migration, SAM can catalogue active IT assets and how they’re connected to allow changes to take place from a fully informed viewpoint.
+When nobody really knows how your legacy system is connected, SAM can provide a map of which machines are talking to which others.
+During an acquisition, merger, or migration, SAM can catalogue active IT assets and how they’re connected to allow changes to take place from a fully informed viewpoint.
 SAM can give you immediate feedback on suspicious traffic, attacks, and other anomalous traffic.

 The security dashboard shows you alerts that have been triggered on traffic that SAM has ingested.
 These are each marked with a severity, and depending on the source of the alert, they may be accompanied by an email or even a SMS message.
 Each of these alerts carries with it extended details that describe the traffic that triggered the alert and what happened.

 Rules are a way to manually flag specific types of traffic.
 For example if you know that a particular host is compromised, or if Alice shouldn't be talking to Bob on port 3306, then rules are the way to go.
 Rules are either applied immediately when traffic arrives, or periodically in quantized time chunks, depending on what the rules are measuring.

 Anomaly detection is to flag traffic that is different from normal traffic.
 Anomaly detection allows your system to detect traffic situations that you hadn't thought of or even identify attacks that haven't been documented in traditional rule-based systems.
 Over time the plugin learns how your network typically acts and responds.
 Based on feedback you provide to the plugin by accepting or rejecting its warnings, it continues to learn and refine its algorithm to reliably and smartly identify traffic that you'll want to be alerted of.
 The anomaly detection plugin is available only as part of a subscription package for SAM.